vzool/docs/api/reference.md

 Items are essentially individual database records which each contain one or more fields (database columns).
 Each item belongs to a specific collection (database table) and is identified by the value of its primary key field.
 In this section we describe the different ways you can manage items.

+This endpoint is dedicated to all user-defined collections only.
+Accessing system tables are forbidden.
+See [Systems endpoints](#system) for more information.

 ### Create Item

 Creates one or more items in a given collection.